alex-bellon/wikipedia/README.md

 - [Year 2000 Problem](https://en.wikipedia.org/wiki/Year_2000_problem) - A class of computer bugs related to the formatting and storage of calendar data for dates beginning in the year 2000.

 ### Cryptography
-- [Cryptographic attacks](https://en.wikipedia.org/wiki/Category:Cryptographic_attacks) - a method for circumventing the security of a cryptographic system by finding a weakness in a code, cipher, cryptographic protocol or key management scheme.
-This process is also called "cryptanalysis".
+- [Beale ciphers](https://en.wikipedia.org/wiki/Beale_ciphers) - a set of three ciphertexts, one of which allegedly states the location of a buried treasure of gold, silver and jewels estimated to be worth over US$43 million as of January 2018.
+- [Blowfish (cipher)](https://en.wikipedia.org/wiki/Blowfish_(cipher)) - a symmetric-key block cipher, designed in 1993 by Bruce Schneier and included in many cipher suites and encryption products.
+- [ChaCha](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) - aim to increase the diffusion per round while achieving the same or slightly better performance.
 - [Commitment scheme](https://en.wikipedia.org/wiki/Commitment_scheme) - a cryptographic primitive that allows one to commit to a chosen value (or chosen statement) while keeping it hidden to others, with the ability to reveal the committed value later.
 Commitment schemes are designed so that a party cannot change the value or statement after they have committed to it: that is, commitment schemes are binding.
 - [Coppersmith's attack](https://en.wikipedia.org/wiki/Coppersmith%27s_attack) - a class of cryptographic attacks on the public-key cryptosystem RSA based on the Coppersmith method.
 - [Coppersmith method](https://en.wikipedia.org/wiki/Coppersmith_method) - a method to find small integer zeroes of univariate or bivariate polynomials modulo a given integer.
+- [Cryptographic attacks](https://en.wikipedia.org/wiki/Category:Cryptographic_attacks) - a method for circumventing the security of a cryptographic system by finding a weakness in a code, cipher, cryptographic protocol or key management scheme.
+This process is also called "cryptanalysis".
 - [Differential Cryptanalysis](https://en.wikipedia.org/wiki/Differential_cryptanalysis) - Differential cryptanalysis is a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions.
 - [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) - a method of securely exchanging cryptographic keys over a public channel.
+- [ElGamal encryption](https://en.wikipedia.org/wiki/ElGamal_encryption) - an asymmetric key encryption algorithm for public-key cryptography which is based on the Diffie–Hellman key exchange.
 - [Entropy (information theory)](https://en.wikipedia.org/wiki/Entropy_(information_theory)) - is the average rate at which information is produced by a stochastic source of data.
+- [Feistel cipher](https://en.wikipedia.org/wiki/Feistel_cipher) - a symmetric structure used in the construction of block ciphers
 - [Identicon](https://en.wikipedia.org/wiki/Identicon) - An Identicon is a visual representation of a hash value, usually of an IP address, that serves to identify a user of a computer system as a form of avatar while protecting the users' privacy.
 - [Key Schedule](https://en.wikipedia.org/wiki/Key_schedule) - In cryptography, the so-called product ciphers are a certain kind of cipher, where the (de-)ciphering of data is typically done as an iteration of rounds.
+- [Key signing party](https://en.wikipedia.org/wiki/Key_signing_party) - an event at which people present their public keys to others in person, who, if they are confident the key actually belongs to the person who claims it, digitally sign the certificate containing that public key and the person's name, etc.
+- [Lamport signature](https://en.wikipedia.org/wiki/Lamport_signature) - a method for constructing a digital signature.
+Lamport signatures can be built from any cryptographically secure one-way function; usually a cryptographic hash function is used.
 - [Linux Unified Key Setup](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) - disk encryption specification created by Clemens Fruhwirth in 2004 and was originally intended for Linux.
 - [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) - a hash tree or Merkle tree is a tree in which every leaf node is labelled with the hash of a data block, and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
 - [Nihilist cipher](https://en.wikipedia.org/wiki/Nihilist_cipher) - manually operated symmetric encryption cipher, originally used by Russian Nihilists in the 1880s to organize terrorism against the tsarist regime.